 Most people plan at least one to two weeks off work or study for early recovery, but restrictions on strenuous activity and contact sports last longer; your individual plan will be discussed with you before surgery.

-Are there non‑surgical alternatives to rhinoplasty?
+Are there non‑surgical rhinoplasty alternatives?

 How do I choose a rhinoplasty surgeon in Sydney?